VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

-_Most of the action takes place in the `roles/gestalt` subdirectory.
+_Most of the action takes place in the `roles/conifer` subdirectory.
-Unless otherwise indicated, paths shown in this guide are relative to this, i.e. `$GUS_HOME/lib/gestalt/roles/gestalt`._
+Unless otherwise indicated, paths shown in this guide are relative to this, i.e. `$GUS_HOME/lib/conifer/roles/conifer`._

 Key players

-- `gestalt.cfg` - the configuration for the Ansible engine.
+- `conifer.cfg` - the configuration for the Ansible engine.

-- `playbook.yml` - the main Ansible playbook that invokes the `gestalt` role.
+- `playbook.yml` - the main Ansible playbook that invokes the `conifer` role.
 A 'role' is an Ansible construct defining a unit of work - configuring a website in this case.